Denoising the Future: Top-p Distributions for Moving Through Time: Inference in Top- Hidden Markov Models

 \section{Inference in Top-$p$ Hidden Markov Models}

-Our goal is to denoise the future and reduce the runtime for inference by using only the top-$p$ events, effectively reducing the number of enumerations by not accounting for values not included in the \emph{top-$p$ set}.
-Moreover, we focus on the highly probable transitions, denoising the lower ones.
-With HMMs as our probabilistic model, we present our top-$p$ modeling approach: Given an HMM, we alter the probabilities of the next state given the current state.
+Our goal is to denoise the future and reduce the runtime for inference by using only the top-$p$ events, effectively reducing the number of enumerations by not accounting for values not included in the \emph{top-$p$ events}.
+We introduce two approaches following the idea of sparse enumeration: First, we focus on the highly probable transitions, denoising the less likely ones.
+With HMMs as our probabilistic model, we present our HMM$_{off}$ approach: Given an HMM, we alter the probabilities of the next state given the current state.
 For all possible next states, we only keep those with the highest probability until we accumulated a total probability mass of $p$.
-We first formalize this for a single random variable and then extend it to HMMs.
+Second, we keep the transition model unchanged, and only use the top-$p$ states in HMM$_{on}$.
+We first formalize the top-$p$ distribution for a single random variable and then extend it to HMM$_{off}$ and HMM$_{on}$.

-Before we give the definition for top-$p$ HMM, we give a helper definition to select the top probabilities: \begin{definition}[Top-$p$ Set] Given a probability distribution $P$ with a set of events $X$, the \emph{sorted order} of $P$ is a sequence $Z \subseteq X$ with the events of $X$ arranged descending according to $P(X)$.
-The \emph{top-$p$ set} of $P$ is then the set $Y \subseteq X$ built from $Z$ by taking events until their probabilities reach $p$. \end{definition}
+Before we give the definition for the top-$p$ distribution, we give a helper definition to select the top probabilities: \begin{definition}[Top-$p$ Events] Given a probability distribution $P$ with a set of events $X$, the \emph{sorted order} of $P$ is a sequence $Z \subseteq X$ with the events of $X$ arranged descending according to $P(X)$.
+The \emph{top-$p$ events} of $P$ are then the set $Y \subseteq X$ built from $Z$ by taking events until their probabilities reach~$p$. \end{definition}

 For events with equal probability, an arbitrary choice is made.
-The top-$p$ set is the set of events, also called \emph{top-$p$ events}, whose probability will be kept and scaled later on, while the probability of events not in the top-$p$ set will be set to zero.
-We illustrate the sorted order and top-$p$ set with our introductory example: \begin{example} Let $P$ denote the probability of the weather condition in the next time step given it is sunny in the current time step.
+The top-$p$ events constitute the set of events whose probability will be kept and scaled later on, while the probability of events not in the top-$p$ set will be set to zero.
+We illustrate the sorted order and top-$p$ events with our introductory example: \begin{example} Let $P$ denote the probability of the weather condition in the next time step given it is sunny in the current time step.
 Table~\ref{table:simple_weather} defines the probability distribution $P$.
 The sorted order of $P$ is then: Partly cloudy, light rain, sunny, foggy, heavy rain and thunderstorm.
-For $p=0.9$, the top-$p$ set consists of partly cloudy, light rain, foggy and sunny.
-For $p=0.91$, the top-$p$ set additionally includes heavy rain. \end{example}
+For $p=0.9$, the top-$p$ events consists of partly cloudy, light rain, foggy and sunny.
+For $p=0.91$, the top-$p$ events additionally includes heavy rain. \end{example}

 \begingroup \endgroup